SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 ## Example: getnewaddress

-Returns a new SBit address for receiving payments.
+Returns a new Sbit address for receiving payments.
 This might be useful for exchanges that need to generate deposit addresses for users.

 ```ts
 const result = await rpc.rawCall("getnewaddress")